igm503/Statistical-Analysis-in-Political-Science/README.md

 A critical replication and extension of an Djupe et. al.'s "Reconsidering the Role of Politics in Leaving Religion: The Importance of Affiliation," which is a study of the effect of political identity on, separately, religious identity and affiliation with a religious congregation.

+The replication data provided by the authors is hosted at https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/VWZZLO

 ## Moral Belief and Belief in God

 This is an independent study using panel data.
 I theorize that participants in the panel whose moral evaluations weaken--that is, who come to see fewer issues